remotestorage/django-remotestorage/README.md

-When including "django_unhosted.urls.unhosted_patterns" directly (not the urlconfs from individual components), "UNHOSTED_COMPONENTS" settings.py option can be set to an iterable of components which should be enabled.
-For example:
+When including "django_unhosted.urls.unhosted_patterns" directly (not the urlconfs from individual components), "UNHOSTED_COMPONENTS" settings.py option can be set to an iterable of components which should be enabled, for example:

 	UNHOSTED_COMPONENTS = 'webfinger', 'oauth2', 'api'

 ...will enable just Storage API, OAuth2 and Webfinger subapps - bare minimum for functional remoteStorage node.
-Unless there are some other means to authenticate django user (like [django.contrib.auth.views.login] (https://docs.djangoproject.com/en/dev/topics/auth/#django.contrib.auth.views.login) or django.contrib.admin), it might also be necessary to enable "account_authonly" interface to pass OAuth2 authorization.
+Unless some other means to authenticate django user (like [django.contrib.auth.views.login] (https://docs.djangoproject.com/en/dev/topics/auth/#django.contrib.auth.views.login) or django.contrib.admin) are enabled, it might also be necessary to enable "account_authonly" interface to pass OAuth2 authorization.

 If "account" and "demo" apps are omitted from urlconf entirely (if not needed),